CharB-22/OC-Todo-Co/CONTRIBUTE.md

 Before going live, make sure you are reviewing your code with the Codacy platform - you just need to add your github repository to your codacy account.
 The grade must not be lower than **A**.

+In order to respect our quality standards, make sure to follow the below guidelines:
+* Follow the PHP Standards Recommendations (PSR)
+* To make it easier to collaborate, make sure to use explicit method and variable names - ie : createUser().
+Use camelCase to be consistent across the project.
+* If one of your method can't be understood at first sight, add some comments, so anyone can be able to understand its goal and what to expect.
+* To be easy to read, make sure you are using indentation properly

 ## Step 7:  Push changes to Github

 Push your changes using the command git push: